Hawke's Bay contractor Joseph Matamata jailed for slavery, people trafficking

 They related to offences against 13 people brought from his home community to work in New Zealand over a 25-year period from 1994 to his arrest in December 2018.

-The maximum penalty for trafficking in law is 20 years, and for slavery 14 years, Justice Cull, noting particular aggravating factors were the quarter-century span of the offences the number of victims, use of the victims as Matamata's own "personal property," and that offences against others occurred even after early victims had absconded, caught and been deported.
+The maximum penalty for trafficking in law is 20 years, and for slavery 14 years, said Justice Cull, noting particular aggravating factors were the quarter-century span of the offences, the number of victims, use of the victims as Matamata's own "personal property", and that offences against others occurred even after early victims had absconded, caught and been deported.

 Matamata, from the villages of Faala Savaii and Manonotai on Savaii, the biggest island in Samoa, had come to New Zealand about 40 years ago and lived in Hastings suburb Camberley.